[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Background

 \subsection{Claims and extensions}

 Using this framework, \cite{kim2025fairdice} run a series of experiments using continuous and discrete environments.
 The experiments using discrete environments use toy tasks to verify theoretical properties of the FairDICE algorithm in practice, while the experiments using continuous environments aim to scale to more realistic MuJoCo environments and compare with prior work by \cite{zhu2023scaling} done on the D4MORL offline RL benchmark.
 These experiments are what this reproducibility study will focus on verifying.
-We identify the following claims in and propose the following extensions of \cite{kim2025fairdice}: \begin{enumerate}[leftmargin=*] \item Using \textbf{discrete} environments, the following theoretical aspects of the algorithm are claimed: \begin{enumerate}[label=Claim\ 1.\arabic{enumii}, leftmargin=60pt] \item FairDICE learns a balanced (rewards approximately equal) policy using trajectories from a uniformly random policy, while reaching either objective more often than the random policy.
+We identify the following claims in and propose the following extensions of \cite{kim2025fairdice}: \begin{enumerate}[leftmargin=*] \item Using \textbf{discrete} environments, the following theoretical aspects of the algorithm are claimed: \begin{enumerate}[label=Claim\ 1.\arabic{enumii}, leftmargin=60pt] \item FairDICE learns a balanced policy using trajectories from a uniformly random policy, while reaching each objective more frequently than a random policy.

 \item Changing $\alpha$ interpolates the trained policy between utilitarianism and min-max fairness, while changing $\beta$ interpolates between welfare maximisation and behaviour cloning. \end{enumerate} \item Using \textbf{continuous} environments, the following claims are made of practical performance: \begin{enumerate}[label=Claim\ 2.\arabic{enumii}, leftmargin=60pt] \item FairDICE performs consistently across a range of values for $\beta \in [0.0001, 1]$.